NathanSepul/flutter_ci_appollo/README.md

 <h2>Usage</h2>

 Now that all is configured you doens't need to do anything else.
 The previous worflow is call on each push no matter the branch because we specify *on: ['push']*.

-However the last job is cald only if there are a push on th branch *production*
+However the last job is cald only if there are a push on *production* branch